Cash row threatens Doha climate talks

 Host nation Qatar was among the many nations to disappoint by failing to make any pledges on reducing emissions or on delivering climate cash to help the poorest nations adapt.

-One of the world's richest nations, so far Qatar has only said it was setting up a research center to analyze the impact of global warming.
+One of the world's richest nations, so far Qatar has only said it was setting up a research centre to analyse the impact of global warming.

 European Union nations made some offers of funding.